higlass/higlass/track_types.rst

 datatype: ``chromsizes``
 filetypes: ``chromsizes-tsv``

-A chromsome grid displays the boundaries of chromosomes on the 2D area.
+A chromosome grid displays the boundaries of chromosomes on the 2D area.
 Its data is sourced from a standard chromSizes file containing chromosome names and chromosome files.
 The file can be ingested by the higlass server like any other tileset.
 As long as the `datatype` is set to `chromsizes` this track should be